yochannah/carpentries.org/_posts/2021/06/2021-06-16-code-of-conduct-facilitators-module.md

 ### Expanding the scope of CoC facilitation role for our CoCc

-Code of Conduct Committee (CoCc) members are a group of volunteers from the community who have been trained to handle CoC reports and have gained further experience through handling incidents as a group.
+[Code of Conduct Committee](https://carpentries.org/coc-ctte/) (CoCc) members are a group of volunteers from the community who have been trained to handle CoC reports and have gained further experience through handling incidents as a group.
 Up until this point, you may notice that the CoCc has had little to no interaction with our global community outside the scope of investigating, addressing and resolving conflict; and interactions that affect our collaboration-driven ethos and impact our interactions negatively.
 The CoCc has [proactively engaged](https://carpentries.org/posts-by-tags/#blog-tag-code-of-conduct) the community in Code of Conduct policy development and maintenance, but **formal opportunities for the CoCc to mentor and guide others in The Carpentries have been missing**.
 The work of the CoCc is non-trivial - in fact, because conflict can make or break a community, we view the work of the CoCc as core to the continuity and sustainability of our community.
 We also think it is important to cultivate positive interactions between the CoCc and our global community.
 Having the CoCc lead the onboarding and oversight of Code of Conduct facilitators in The Carpentries will help make this possible.

 ### How Code of Conduct facilitation will be carried out in The Carpentries

 In the coming days, Code of Conduct facilitation training will be available to as many as are interested in stepping up and facilitating Code of Conduct processes in the community.
 We envision that the facilitation training sessions will span two- three hours at a time, and will be carried out every 8 weeks.
-The CoCc will be leaders and owners of the Code of Conduct facilitation process, and will be the official mentors for all Code of Conduct facilitators in The Carpentries.
+The [Code of Conduct Committee](https://carpentries.org/coc-ctte/) will be leaders and owners of the Code of Conduct facilitation process, and will be the official mentors for all Code of Conduct facilitators in The Carpentries.

 ### We need your input